OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 [Radare2](https://github.com/radare/radare2 "Radare2") is a complete framework for reverse-engineering and analyzing binaries.
 The installation instructions can be found in the GitHub repository.
 To learn more on radare2 you may want to read the [official radare2 book](https://radare.gitbooks.io/radare2book/content/ "Radare2 book").

+### RMS - Runtime Mobile Security

+[RMS - Runtime Mobile Security](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security "Runtime Mobile Security (RMS)") is a runtime mobile application analysis toolkit, supporting Android and iOS Apps.
+It offers a web GUI and is written in Python.

+It's leveraging a running Frida server on a jailbroken device with the following out-of-box functionalities:

+- Execute popular Frida scripts
+- Execute custom Frida scripts
+- Dump all the loaded classes and relative methods
+- Hook methods on the fly
+- (Android) Monitor Android APIs and usage of native APIs

+The installation instructions and "how-to guide" of RMS can be found in the [Readme of the Github repo](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security "Github Repo of RMS").

 ## Tools for Android

 ### Adb